danielesalvatore/quartz/obsidian/danielesalvatore/Project management/Project execution/Project data/Data analysis.md

-It is the collection of [[Data]] in order to draw conclusions and make data-informed decisions.
+It is the collection of [[Project management/Project execution/Project data/Data]] in order to draw conclusions and make data-informed decisions.

 Data by itself won’t help make data-informed decisions.
 A [[Project manager]] must analyze the data to draw conclusions and make predictions.